Self-Compassion: Why Women in Salt Lake City Need It and 3 Ways to Practice It

 Woman sitting cross legged and appears to be meditating.
 This represents how Maple Canyon Therapy provides therapy for anxiety symptoms, high functioning anxiety, and negative body image.

 Self-compassion is often an approach to dealing with the symptoms of anxiety.
 You can learn to manage your anxiety and be more self-compassionate, and anxiety therapy can help.
-This Utah County Counseling Clinic has an anxiety therapist specializing in anxiety treatment.
+At Maple Canyon Therapy, I work with women in Salt Lake City, Utah who are looking for anxiety support that feels compassionate, grounded, and realistic.
 To begin counseling, follow the steps below:

 1. Schedule a free 15-minute phone consultation